 On April 20, 1999, Isis Pharmaceuticals, Inc., a Delaware corporation ("Isis" or the "Company") and Elan Corporation, plc ("Elan") formed a joint venture to develop technology for the formulation of oral oligonucleotide drugs.
 The joint venture, Orasense Ltd. ("Orasense"), a Bermuda limited company, is initially owned 80.1% by the Company and 19.9% by Elan.
 Isis and Elan each contributed rights to certain oral drug delivery technology to the joint venture.
 In addition, Isis contributed rights to a proprietary oligonucleotide, which will be the first candidate for oral formulation by Orasense.
 Isis and Elan will provide development and manufacturing services to Orasense and will be entitled to royalties on milestone payments and royalties received by Orasense for development of orally formulated oligonucleotide drugs.
-In the event that Isis enters into an agreement with Orasense for oral formulation of any Isis oligonucleotide drug, Isis will pay Orasense royalties and a portion of certain third party milestone payments with respect to the drug.
+If Isis enters into an agreement with Orasense for oral formulation of any Isis oligonucleotide drug, Isis will pay Orasense royalties and a portion of certain third party milestone payments with respect to the drug.

 In conjunction with the joint venture, Elan International Services, Ltd. ("EIS") purchased 910,844 shares of Isis' Common Stock for \$15,000,000 and 120,150 shares of Isis's Series A Convertible Preferred Stock for \$12,015,000, which bears a 5% dividend payable in Preferred Stock.
-In conjunction with this transaction, Isis issued to EIS a warrant to purchase up to 215,000 shares of Isis' Common Stock at \$24 per share.
-The term of the warrant is 5 years.
+In conjunction with this transaction, Isis issued to EIS a five-year warrant to purchase up to 215,000 shares of Isis' Common Stock at \$24 per share.

-At any time after March 31, 2002, the Preferred Stock (including accrued dividends) will be convertible at EIS' option into shares of Isis' Common Stock at 125% of the 60-trading day average closing price of Isis' Common Stock ending two business days prior to March 31, 2002 (as adjusted for stock splits, stock dividends and the like).
-In the event of a liquidation of Isis or certain transactions involving a change of control of Isis, the agreement provides for automatic conversion of the Preferred Stock on terms similar to those set forth above.
+After March 31, 2002, the Preferred Stock (including accrued dividends) is convertible at EIS' option into shares of Isis' Common Stock at 125% of the 60-trading day average closing price of Isis' Common Stock ending two business days prior to March 31, 2002 (as adjusted for stock splits, stock dividends and the like).
+In the event of a liquidation of Isis or certain transactions involving a change of control of Isis, the Preferred Stock will be automatically converted on terms similar to those set forth above.